-Many people with PF find the uncertainty of not knowing what will happen with the disease to be extremely challenging.
+Many people with PF find the uncertainty

+of not knowing what will happen with the disease to be extremely challenging.
 And it's not easy when spouses or other family members find themselves transformed into caregivers.
 The PFF helps many find and create their own PF communities to support each other through life's ups and downs.

 Physicians currently have no way to predict the course of any individual case of PF, but the PFF Registry is working to change that.
-For the first time, caregivers and lung transplant recipients can participate in the Registry to help us better understand the patient experience.

 By following large numbers of PF patients over time, we are already learning more about the best way to care for patients, including symptom management, quality-of-life concerns, and more.

-te in the ous better e patient ice.
 What's more, family members and caregivers can also participate in the next phase of the Registry by providing quality-of-life information about both the patient and their own experiences.
 As more people contribute data, a clearer picture of life in a PF family will emerge.